pForest: In-Network Inference with Random Forests: Context-dependent random forests

-\begin{smallitemize} \item \textit{Memory usage:} \system prefers features, which require less memory.
+\begin{itemize} \item \textit{Memory usage:} \system prefers features which require less memory.
 To incorporate this, we define a metric $m_{\text{m}} = \text{(feature size in bits)}$.
-We derive the feature size from \texttt{bmv2}~\cite{bmv2} (for averages, we add 2 bits to the field size for more accuracy; for counters we assume a maximum size of 127, i.e. 7 bits; stateless features do not require memory).

-\item \textit{Convergence speed:} \system prefers features, whose values converge within few measurements (packets).
-The value of this metric ($m_{\text{c}}$) is determined by the number of packets that are needed in order to compute it (\eg $m_{\text{c}}=1$ for the Pkt Len, $m_{\text{c}}=2$ for IAT and $m_{\text{c}}=3$ for the average IAT).
+We derive the feature size from \texttt{bmv2}~\cite{bmv2} (for averages, we add 2 bits to the field size for more accuracy; for counters we assume a maximum size of 127, i.e. 7 bits; stateless features do not require memory). \item \textit{Convergence speed:} \system prefers features whose values converge within few measurements (packets).
+The value of this metric ($m_{\text{c}}$) is determined by the number of packets that are needed in order to compute it (\eg $m_{\text{c}}=1$ for the Pkt Len, $m_{\text{c}}=2$ for IAT and $m_{\text{c}}=3$ for the average IAT). \item \textit{Number of distinct features:} \system prefers features, which are used in previous models in order to reduce the number of features it needs to compute and store: \startsquarepar $m_{\text{d}} = 0 \text{ if a previous model used this feature, else }m_{\text{d}}=1$ \stopsquarepar \end{itemize}